Strong consistency of Krichevsky-Trofimov estimator for the number of communities in the Stochastic Block Model: Proof of the Consistency Theorem

 \begin{lemma}[sparse regime] Let $(\z,\a)$ be a sample of size $n$ from a SBM of order $k_0$ with parameters $(\pi^0,\rho_n S^0)$, where $\rho_n \rightarrow 0$ at a rate $n\rho_n \rightarrow \infty $.
 Then there exist $r,s \in [k_0]$ such that for $(\pi^*,P^*) = M_{r,s}(\pi^0,S^0)$ we have that almost surely

 where $\tau(x)=x\log x - x$. \end{lemma} \begin{proof} This proof follows the same arguments used in the proof of Lemma~\ref{lemma:ratio_underfitting_rho}, but as in this case $P^0$ decreases to 0 some limits must be handled differently.
-As shown in \eqref{eq:complete_z0} we have that
+As before we have for $k_0$ and $\z$ that